Job description: Legality

 Healthcare organizations not only have to comply with labor laws but also have to comply with healthcare laws and accreditation agencies.
 The Joint Commission (Joint Commission on Accreditation of Healthcare Organizations) accredits and certifies thousands of healthcare organizations around the United States.
-Their mission is "To continuously improve health care for the public, in collaboration with other stakeholders, by evaluating health care organizations and inspiring them to excel in providing safe and effective care of the highest quality and value".
 To meet Joint Commission guidelines, healthcare organizations must maintain up-to-date, accurate, complete and properly written job descriptions.

 The above regulations require businesses to keep clear records of their job descriptions.
 Having a well-organized automated system helps eliminate some of the panic associated with a compliance audit.